Þóra Björg Helgadóttir: International career

 Five days after turning 17, Þóra made her senior international debut for Iceland in a 1–0 friendly defeat to the United States on 10 May 1998.

 At UEFA Women's Euro 2009, Þóra played in two matches as Iceland were eliminated in the first round.

 National team coach Siggi Eyjólfsson selected Þóra in the Iceland squad for UEFA Women's Euro 2013, although she was recovering from a hamstring injury.
 Guðbjörg Gunnarsdóttir took the goalkeeping position at the final tournament, playing in the three group matches and the 4–0 quarter-final defeat to hosts Sweden.

 Iceland beat Norway 2–1 at the 2014 Algarve Cup, as Þóra made her 100th national team appearance.

 Personal life

 Celebrity goldfish Sigurwin, the mascot of the Iceland women's national football team, was released into Þóra's care after UEFA Women's Euro 2013.
 Sigurwin came to prominence during the tournament when Ludvig Lindström of Global Happiness Organization (GHO) publicly criticised the players for keeping him in a jar and making jokes about flushing him down the toilet.

-Honours

-Sport person of Kópavogur 2005 and 2006.